Blendify/blender-manual/trunk/blender_docs/manual/addons/interface/context_menu.rst

 Usage
 =====

-This script switches out the Operator search menu, with a custom menu.
+This script switches out the Operator Search menu, with a custom menu.
 You can still use the :kbd:`Spacebar` to search by pressing outside the 3D View when the script is active, or just press *Search* in the script.